TickX/auto-cross-pr/README.md

 ## Alternative Options

-Depending on your case, you may want to look at alternative options that can achieve similar results.
+Depending on your case, you may want to look at alternative options that can achieve similar results, and potentially be better.

 Some of these options are:
 - [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) (here's a [GitHub article](https://github.blog/2016-02-01-working-with-submodules/) about this)